 This article will discuss some of the best Malibu Hikes and some other experiences of Malibu.

-Right outside of the bustling Los Angeles is Malibu, a beach city in California.
+Outside the bustling Los Angeles is Malibu, a beach city in California.
 Known for its slower pace, best beach spots, and hub for celebrities, it is hard not to fall for Malibu.

-The chic vibe of the city makes it one of the famous destinations in the United States.
+The chic vibe of the city makes it one of the most famous destinations in the United States.
+Furthermore, it offers some of the best hiking trails in the United States.

-Malibu is ideal for anyone, whether it is the coastal mountains, the vast beach hugging the Pacific ocean, or plentiful unique accommodations.
+Malibu is ideal for anyone, whether the coastal mountains, the vast beach hugging the Pacific Ocean, or plentiful unique accommodations.

+1.1.
 The Getty Villa

 The antique pieces in the villa range from the Stone Age to the Roman Empire era.
 Located near the Pacific Coast Highway, this place becomes a great start for your sightseeing tour of Malibu.

-Villa’s exterior boasts four beautiful gardens, while the marble building becomes the perfect backdrop for an aesthetic sight.
+The villa’s exterior boasts four beautiful gardens, while the marble building becomes the perfect backdrop for an aesthetic sight.

-3. Paradise Cove Beach cafe
+1.2.
+Paradise Cove Beach Cafe